simon-ritchie/apysc/docs_src/source/stage.md

 ## Stage background color setting

-`Stage` class has a `background_color` option, and this will change the stage's background color.
+`Stage` class has a `background_color` option, which changes the stage's background color.

 ```py
 # runnable